tailhook/zerogw/README.rst

 and responds with data received from zeromq socket.

 Starting with v0.3 zerogw also supports WebSockets.
-Websockets are implemented by forwarding incoming messages using ZMQ_PUB socket, and listening clommands from ZMQ_SUB socket.
+Websockets are implemented by forwarding incoming messages using ZMQ_PUB socket, and listening commands from ZMQ_SUB socket.
 Each WebSocket client can be subscribed to unlimited number of topics.
 Each zeromq message it either control message (e.g. subscription) or message to a specified topic which will be efficiently sent